2022 Denver Broncos season: Week 6: at Los Angeles Chargers

 Yet another stellar effort by the Broncos' defense was wasted by a poor performance from their offense.
 A 51-yard field goal by placekicker Brandon McManus, followed by a 39-yard touchdown pass from quarterback Russell Wilson to rookie tight end Greg Dulcich gave the Broncos a 10–0 lead in the first quarter.
 However, the offense struggled through the remainder of the game.
 The Chargers responded in the second quarter, with a 6-yard touchdown run by running back Austin Ekeler and a 37-yard field goal by placekicker Dustin Hopkins.
 A 27-yard field goal by McManus gave the Broncos a 13–10 lead at halftime.
-After the Broncos went 3-and-out on the opening opening possession of the second half, Hopkins tied the game with a 31-yard field goal.
+After the Broncos went 3-and-out on the opening possession of the second half, Hopkins tied the game with a 31-yard field goal.
 The Chargers faced a 4th-and-2 at the Broncos' 29-yard line; however, the Broncos' defense came up with a stop, forcing an incomplete pass off Chargers' quarterback Justin Herbert.
 On the Chargers' next possession, Herbert was intercepted by linebacker Baron Browning, giving the Broncos good field position at the Chargers' 30-yard line.
 However, the Broncos failed to gain any yardage, and McManus kicked a 47-yard field goal to give the Broncos a 16–13 lead midway through the fourth quarter.
 The Chargers responded once again, and Hopkins' third field goal of the game—from 35 yards out, tied the game at 16–16 with 4:02 remaining in the fourth quarter.
 Neither team advanced past midfield, sending the game to overtime.

 The Broncos went 3-and-out on both of their overtime possessions, and Hopkins later kicked the game-winning 43-yard field goal.
 Wilson threw for 188 yards, but 173 of those came in the first half, and Wilson played through a hamstring injury during the second half.